MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Education/New-MgEducationClassAssignment.md

   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-RESOURCES <IMicrosoftGraphEducationAssignmentResource\[]>: Learning objects that are associated with this assignment.
+`RESOURCES <IMicrosoftGraphEducationAssignmentResource[]>`: Learning objects that are associated with this assignment.
 Only teachers can modify this list.
 Nullable.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DistributeForStudentWork <Boolean?>]`: Indicates whether this resource should be copied to each student submission for modification and submission.
 Required
   - `[Resource <IMicrosoftGraphEducationResource>]`: educationResource
     - `[(Any) <Object>]`: This indicates any property can be added to this object.